PyTorchGeoNodes: Enabling Differentiable Shape Programs for 3D Shape Reconstruction: Related Work

-GeoCode~\cite{pearl2022geocode} recently introduced hand-designed shape programs as a mapping between 3D shapes of a specific object category and human-interpretable parameter space.
-The language used for developing shape programs is based on the geometry node feature of Blender, an open-source modelling software, which, in contrast to~\cite{tian2019learning}, allows designing of more expressive shape programs that can represent and interpolate between a variety of shapes by simply modifying human-interpretable program's parameters.
 Some nodes define a shape primitive or pre-designed more complex shapes, \eg, chair seat or chair leg.
-Other nodes represent geometric transformations on individual shapes, or how two shapes should be connected, \eg, legs should always be connected to the bottom of the seat.
-There are nodes representing mathematical operations such as addition and multiplication, and there are nodes that are used to replicate specific shapes, \eg, in case of chair legs we can add a replicator node to create four instances of a chair leg of the same shape.
-There are also nodes that serve as control statements, \eg, it is possible to switch between a four-legged chair and a one-legged chair.
+Other nodes represent geometric transformations on individual shapes, or how two shapes should be connected, e.g., legs should always be connected to the bottom of the seat.
+There are nodes representing mathematical operations such as addition and multiplication, and there are nodes that are used to replicate specific shapes, e.g., in case of chair legs we can add a replicator node to create four instances of a chair leg of the same shape.
+There are also nodes that serve as control statements, e.g., it is possible to switch between a four-legged chair and a one-legged chair.
 A pre-defined set of input program's parameters allow non-expert user to easily control shape-generation process. \cite{pearl2022geocode} also showed that it is possible to learn the mapping from input point clouds of 3D shapes, or a sketch, to program's parameters.